yinghai/benchmark/README.md

 ```

 ### Building From Source
-Note that when building PyTorch from source, torchtext and torchvision must also be built from source to make sure the C APIs match.
+Note that when building PyTorch from source, torchtext and torchvision must also be built from source to make sure the ABIs match.

 See detailed instructions to install torchtext [here](https://github.com/pytorch/text), and torchvision [here](https://github.com/pytorch/vision).
 Make sure to enable CUDA (by `FORCE_CUDA=1`) if using CUDA.